The short answer

 Aeredium is not trying to be a better Ethereum or a faster Solana.
 The official positioning is more specific: universal settlement infrastructure for the use cases that need it most.
 Six market verticals, one trust layer.

-• DeFi: Full EVM compatibility with Block-STM parallel execution, 250,000 TPS measured on the live testnet, MetaMask and Hardhat support.
+- DeFi: Full EVM compatibility with Block-STM parallel execution, 250,000 TPS described on the public testnet, MetaMask and Hardhat support.
 Drop-in compatibility for any EVM developer.

-Published benchmark: 1,436,820 TPS ingestion on a live three-node, three-region network under test conditions with 0% failure rate and no simulation.
-White paper v3.7 states a measured testnet figure of 250,000 TPS at 2-second block time.
+Published benchmark: 1,436,820 TPS ingestion on a three-node, three-region network under test conditions.
+Current official positioning is 250,000 TPS end to end and 50 blocks/sec; the July 9 AMA described 30-50 blocks/sec variation and explorer catch-up behavior.
 The Group Model architecture scales linearly: each additional group of three validators adds theoretical capacity.
 At 10 groups: ~14.3M TPS projected.
 There is no stated theoretical ceiling.

 How Aeredium is structurally different from everything else